fioprotocol/fips/fip-x.md

 Typical sequence of events:
 1. Alice wants to send Bob 1 BTC and types his FIO Address: bob@hodl in the send area of her wallet.
 1. The wallet checks the blockchain for any mappings for chain_code: BTC, token_code: BTC for bob@hodl using existing [/get_pub_address](https://developers.fioprotocol.io/api/api-spec/reference/get-pub-address/get-pub-address) method.
-1. Since Bob does not make any Public Address public, the blockchain returns a "Public address not found".
+1. Since Bob chose to not make any Public Address available unencrypted, the blockchain returns a "Public address not found".
-1. Alice's wallet automatically recommends she requests Public Address from Bob.
-She accepts the suggestion and the wallet submits Public Address Request for chain_code: BTC, token_code: BTC to bob@hodl.
+1. Alice's wallet automatically recommends she Requests Public Address from Bob.
+She accepts the suggestion and her wallet submits Public Address Request for chain_code: BTC, token_code: BTC to bob@hodl.
 1. Bob receives the request in the existing FIO Requests section of the wallet and with a tap places encrypted BTC Public Address for Alice for a period of 1 month using Release Public Address method.
 1. Alice can see all her existing Public Address requests in her wallet together with the status and public address (until expiration).
 The wallet may also monitor specific requests and show a notification once Public Address is released.
 1. Alice selects the FIO Address of Payee and executes a transaction.